 A 75 gallon tank is going to be big enough for most fish.
 However, some larger fish like predators or large saltwater angelfish will still need a larger tank to thrive.

-How much does a 75 gallon acrylic aquarium weigh?
+How much does this size acrylic aquarium weigh?

 A 75 gallon acrylic aquarium weighs 65 pound when empty.
 This is 75 pounds lighter than a gallon aquarium, which weighs 140 pounds when empty.